Walmart Black Friday Deals: Score Early Savings on Tech, Home Goods and More

 When is Walmart's Black Friday sale?

-Walmart's online Black Friday sale kicked off on Nov.
-8, with Plus members getting early access at 12 p.m.
-ET, and everyone else getting access at 3 p.m.
-ET.
+Walmart's online Black Friday sale officially kicked off on Nov.
+8. Plus members got access a few hours early, but the sale is now open to everybody.
 And in-store shoppers will get access to Black Friday savings starting on Nov.
 10. There's no set expiration for the sale at the moment, but it's likely that it will roll into Cyber Monday, which falls on Nov.
 27 this year.

 Are Walmart Black Friday deals available in store?